nostalgio/pumpkinjs/README.md

 2. View (holds a function to update the UI using a Data object)

-3. Interface (completely optional, but may connect a user input event to a command to change or update a Data object)
+3. Interact (completely optional, but may connect a user input event to a command to change or update a Data object)

 Data
 ====